 waste sector desk

-The City of Cape Town’s Water and Sanitation Department has released the Water Outlook 2018 Summary Report.
-The Summary contains details on the current water system status including the latest water system figures, recent water consumption trends, as well as the key risks to maintaining water levels.
+The City of Cape Town’s Water and Sanitation Department has released the Water Outlook 2018 Report.
+The summary contains details on the current water system status including the latest water system figures, recent water consumption trends, as well as the key risks to maintaining water levels.

 Level 6B water restrictions remain in place with recent water consumption rates at 497 million litres per day, nearing the City's target of 450 million litres of water per day.
 Individual water usage has been restricted to 50 litres per person per day, and non-residential users are required to reduce their total usage by 45%.

 Day Zero has been now projected for 2019 as a result of the Department of Water and Sanitation discontinuing water releases to irrigation boards, the considerable water transfer made by an adjacent catchment, and as a result of a reduction in urban water demand.

 The report contains the City’s proposed measures for 2018 as part of the drought response strategy.
 These include maintaining level 6B restrictions, reduced water pressure, installation of household water management devices, punitive tariffs, as well as the development of various augmentation schemes.